 This is such a big issue with so many unknowns.
-If you have thoughts on how else you think Brexit could impact the UK’s health sector and what it means for you and your health, share them here.
+If you have thoughts on how Brexit may affect your health the UK’s health sector, share them here.
 I would also love to know what strategies are you using to maintain perspective in the storm of Brexit?

 Pass it forward

 Know someone who would benefit from reading this blog, or you just want to spread the ideas, click on the icons to share.